Rise-in-Time/rise-in-time-orb/README.md

 If an image needs to have a specific size the property ```imageSize``` can be passed additionally in a chapter or the article itself.
 The property ```imageSize``` has two properties ```width``` and ```height```, where the width and height can be specified with a number (pixels).
-If now size has been specified a default size will be taken.
+If no size has been specified a default size will be taken.

 #### Paragraph Special Syntax
 Next to plain text paragraphs also support basic HTML and some special syntax.